 The folate cycle is responsible for appropriate cellular metabolism by regulating ATP production, methylation reactions for DNA/protein synthesis, or developing immunomodulatory molecules that orchestrate signaling and cytotoxicity[92].
 The differences between MTHFD1 and MTHFD2, two enzymes implicated in the folate pathway, include the use of different co-enzyme (NADP vs NAD), functionality (MTHFD1 has three distinct enzymatic activities while MTHFD2 is bifunctional), and location (cytoplasm vs mitochondria).
 Compared to MTHFD1, which generates NADPH and formate for purine biosynthesis, MTHFD2 is overexpressed in rapidly proliferating malignant tumors.
 It is considered the “main switch” that enables mitochondria to produce additional growth-facilitating one-carbon units and generates NADH necessary for protection from reactive oxygen species[93].
-MTHFD2 is also an excellent example to present the link between metabolism and cytoskeleton; Lehtinen et al[39] found that MTHFD2 depletion leads to vimentin organization defects and identified this gene as a regulator of cell migration and invasion.
+MTHFD2 is also an excellent example to present the link between metabolism and cytoskeleton.
+Lehtinen et al[39] have found that MTHFD2 depletion leads to vimentin organization defects, and identified this gene as a regulator of cell migration and invasion.
 Regarding glioma, MTHFD2 was found to be associated with tumor grade and prognosis[38].
 Inhibition of this enzyme in GSCs induced apoptosis and affected not only central carbon metabolic pathways (e.g., glycolysis, pentose phosphate pathway, and tricarboxylic acid cycle) but also unfolded protein response, highlighting a novel connection between one-carbon metabolism and reaction to cellular stress[94].
 Nishimura et al[95] suggested that the purine synthesis pathway, as well as folate-mediated one-carbon metabolism, seem to be crucial for the maintenance of tumor-initiating cells.
 The same authors also concluded that EGF-induced expression of MTHFD2 may be mediated by Myc, with the latter regulating the expression of metabolic enzymes for the maintenance of brain tumor-initiating cells.

 Plant homeodomain finger-like domain-containing protein 5A

 Alternative splicing maintains post-transcriptional gene regulation, which enables a single gene to be transcribed into various RNAs, diversifying the proteome.
 Abnormal splicing function can lead to tumor-related processes, e.g., proliferation, angiogenesis, and metastasis[96].
 Spliceosome, a dynamic machinery responsible for splicing, is made of small nuclear ribonucleoproteins (snRNPs; five molecules are known: U1, U2, U4, U5, and U6) and numerous non-snRNP proteins[97,98].
 U2 snRNP comprises U2 snRNA, SF3a complex, and SF3b complex, which are responsible for recognizing branchpoint sequences during initial spliceosome assembly stages[99].
-Splicing factors comprising the SF3b complex include, e.g., plant homeodomain (PHD) finger-like domain-containing protein 5A (PHF5A), which facilitates interactions between the U2 snRNP and RNA helicases[100] but can also bind chromatin via its PHD that is composed of a small zinc finger structural fold[101,102].
+Splicing factors comprising the SF3b complex includeplant homeodomain (PHD) finger-like domain-containing protein 5A (PHF5A), which facilitates interactions between the U2 snRNP and RNA helicases[100] but can also bind chromatin via its PHD that is composed of a small zinc finger structural fold[101,102].
 The knockdown of PHF5A results in reduced GBM viability and cell cycle arrest[103].
 Trappe et al[104] revealed that systematic deletion of its yeast homolog is lethal, showing that PHF5A is crucial for cell viability.
 The flagship paper on PHF5A in brain tumor[105] indicates that the gene is required to expand GSCs and that in these tumor-initiating cells, but not untransformed neural stem cells, PHF5A contribute to the identification of exons having unusual C-rich 3’ splice sites in thousands of essential genes.
 The same authors inhibited PHF5A, which reduced GSCs-driven tumor formation in vivo and inhibited the growth of established GBM patient-derived xenograft tumors.

 Ribosomal protein S27